stanley-fork/ragit/docs/quick_guide.md

  ╰ ... and many more txt files
 ```

 Run `cd ai_tutorial; rag init`.
-You'll see a new dir created like below.
+You'll see a new directory created like below.

 ```
 ai_tutorials/